EO4wellness/T-I-L/polyglot/japonés/README.md

 * [Katakana 1](https://github.com/EO4wellness/T-I-L/blob/main/polyglot/japon%C3%A9s/Castle-1/Katakana1.md)
 * [Katakana 2](https://github.com/EO4wellness/T-I-L/blob/main/polyglot/japon%C3%A9s/Castle-1/Katakana2.md)
 * [Katakana 3](https://github.com/EO4wellness/T-I-L/blob/main/polyglot/japon%C3%A9s/Castle-2/Katakana%203.md)
-* these sounds are also practice, in a format only available on the mobile/app version of DuoLingo
+* these sounds are also available to practice, in a format only available on the mobile/app version of DuoLingo. <br>
+  I regularly practice on the app all of the sounds, as well as review sounds, and learn new ones.

 ## Kanji
 coming soon